SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex2/README.md

 ![](images/DataModel_011.png)

 7. In a next step you will add an external API to the project.
 Go back to the Storyboard tab and click on the "+" under External Resources.
-This will take you to the **Service Center**, expand node **lcapteched** select *S4H_Pur_Req*.
-Click on the blue button on right hand side view **Add External Data Model**
+This will take you to the **Service Center**.
 ![](images/ExternalRes.png)

+Now, expand node **SAP System** -> **lcapteched** -> select *S4H_Pur_Req*.
+Click on the blue button on the right-hand side view **Add External Data Model**
 ![](images/External_Data_Model_001.png)

+You will now see that the external API is added to the External Resources section of the Storyboard.
 ![](images/External_Data_Model_002.png)

-8. Next you will describe the interconnection between PurchaseRequisition and External data model by defining a relationship, so each PurchaseRequisition on BTP has a S/4HANA Purchase Requisition associated to it.
+8. Next you will describe the interconnection between PurchaseRequisition and the External data model by defining a relationship, so each PurchaseRequisition on BTP has a S/4HANA Purchase Requisition associated with it.
 Click on the header of the table.
-Choose Add relationship Icon in the menu appearing on the right.
+Choose Add Relationship Icon in the menu appearing on the right.

 ![](images/Association_000.png)